Android Proxy Settings: How to Use a Proxy on Android

 When you use a proxy, all your connections go through it before reaching websites and apps.
 Proxies can help you hide your IP address, change your device’s location to unblock content, and more.
 It’s also possible for malware to enable proxies without your knowledge and consent.

-This article will show you how to configure the Android proxy settings to set up or disable a proxy server on your device.
+This article will show you how to configure the Android proxy settings to set up or disable a proxy server on your Android device.
 Note that we use a OnePlus device; your proxy configuration settings might slightly differ.

 - How to Configure Android Proxy Settings